Delaware Catalyst Loans

 A Public-Private Catalyst Loan Fund Investing in Delaware Communities

-The Catalyst Fund is a partnership between Cinnaire and the Delaware State Housing Authority (DSHA) designed to address vacant property in communities in Delaware disproportionately impacted by the COVID-19 pandemic.
+The Catalyst Fund is a partnership between Cinnaire and the Delaware State Housing Authority (DSHA) designed to address vacant property in communities in Delaware impacted by the COVID-19 pandemic.
 Through the Catalyst Fund, both for-profit and nonprofit developers can apply for construction financing and subsidy needed to renovate vacant homes or build new homes on vacant land for affordable homeownership.
-Administered by Cinnaire, the Catalyst Fund will make up the gap between the cost of acquisition and renovation that too often stands in the way of equitable community revitalization in Delaware’s neighborhoods.
+Administered by Cinnaire, the Catalyst Fund will make up the gap between the cost of acquisition and renovation that too often stands in the way of community revitalization in Delaware’s neighborhoods.
 The Catalyst Fund is also made possible by the generous support of WFSF and J. P. Morgan Chase.

 Our